White Sox vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers will look to get to Mike Clevinger when he takes the mound for the Chicago White Sox on Wednesday at 10:10 PM ET.
+Andrew Vaughn and the Chicago White Sox will hit the field on Thursday at Dodger Stadium against Michael Grove, who gets the start for the Los Angeles Dodgers.
+First pitch is at 10:10 PM ET.

-The Dodgers are listed as -275 moneyline favorites in this matchup with the White Sox (+225).
-An 8.5-run total is set for this matchup.
+The Dodgers are -150 moneyline favorites in this matchup with the White Sox (+125).
+The over/under is 9 runs for the contest (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.